 Tanzania hospitals expand AMR testing capabilities

 The Infectious Disease Detection and Surveillance (IDDS) project, funded by the US Agency for International Development, aims to support counties in antimicrobial resistance detection and build national and subnational capacities to improve diagnostic networks and surveillance systems.
-Over the past three years, the IDDS, led by PATH, has been working closely with the National Public Health Laboratory in Dar es Salaam, Tanzania, to perform standardized microbiological culture and antimicrobial susceptibility testing in four designated hospitals to detect AMR.
+Over the past three years, the IDDS project (implemented by an ICF-led consortium with PATH as a technical sub partner), has been working closely with the National Public Health Laboratory in Dar es Salaam, Tanzania, to perform standardized microbiological culture and antimicrobial susceptibility testing in four designated hospitals to detect AMR.

 In 2021, the hospitals participating in the project were able to test more than 2,000 bacterial isolates against common antibacterial agents used for clinical treatment, more than doubling their testing capacity in the first quarter of 2021 from the same time period in 2020 (see figure below).